 - Energy efficiency of a building.

-2016 NCC Volume 1 lists five forms of Evidence of Suitability of materials and construction.
+NCC 2016 Amendment 1 Volume 1 lists six forms of Evidence of Suitability of materials and construction.
 NCC Volumes 2 and 3 have parallel clauses.

 BCA clause A2.2 Evidence of suitability

-Subject to BCA Volume 1 clauses A2.3 and A2.4, evidence to support that the use of a material, form of construction or design meets a Performance Requirement or a Deemed-to-Satisfy Provision may be in the form of one or a combination of the following:
+Subject to NCC 2016 Amendment 1, Part A2.2 (b), A2.3, A2.4 and A2.5, evidence to support that the use of a material, product, form of construction or design meets a Performance Requirement or a Deemedto-Satisfy Provision may be in the form of any one, or any combination of the following:

-iii) A certificate from a professional engineer or other appropriately qualified person which:
+(v) A certificate or report from a professional engineer or other appropriately qualified person that—

-B) sets out the basis on which it is given and the extent to which relevant specifications, rules, codes of practice or other publications have been relied upon.
+B) sets out the basis on which it is given and the extent to which relevant standards, specifications, rules, codes of practice or other publications have

 Non-conforming building products and the NCC